Jronin201/mydemerzel-project/README.md

 npm install pdf-lib
 ```

+Note: pdf-lib is only used by the server-side Node script; no HTML page should load it via a <script> tag.

 The `/save-character` feature relies on this package.
 Be sure to run the above
 command before trying to save a character or the PDF generation will fail.